 A chance to tell you of the times Mommy ran away, deep into the neighborhood woods with Him, the time they got caught in the rain and Maa had to give Him his first washing that night

-and how His stuffing fell out and Mommy cry and cried until Didd’a made Maa remove Him and His stuffing from the big green trash can in the kitchen.
+and how His stuffing fell out and Mommy cried and cried until Didd’a made Maa remove Him and His stuffing from the big green trash can in the kitchen.

 —or about the time He moved from the country side and got to stare out the big windows at the cow-topped mountain peeks when Mommy went off to big people school . . . .or maybe the stories of Daddy taking Mommy down by the old train tracks that one time, the one where the numbers found them.